nietovaca/nodeCodeChallenge/README.md

     * get commits data (this is available at another URL/path on the API)
         - commit numbers is not a property, but this end point will show all commits for them to be totaled in next function
     * get commits and pull requests together and return variables with labels for easy identification and sharing of information
         - I used modern async here to provide more robust error handling while mapping over API data and returning values for rendering
+        - how to map over an async-function?
+            - googled and found it on stackoverflow
+            - maping over values in an array/iterable
         - try/catch may be rendundant here as modern async will throw an exception if promise is rejected
-    * handler pulls all needed API data together and sends data/response
+    * handler pulls all needed API data together (maps over data) and sends data/response
+        -

 * Index: houses the router is main file in package.json
     * router - express function to establish a route for rendering data on the path '/:userid/:repo'
-    * consider adding this to the server.js and making server.js main in package.json to avoid over-modulating
+    * fix package.json to include server.js, not index.js

+* If there were any challenges -
+    * not understanding why API stopped returning data all of a sudden, using phone to figure out what was happening

+* Promise.all() - array of promises to map over, vs.